theCoderCat/v/readme.md

 #

-## Coding problem
+## 1. Coding problem

-1. Palindrome validator
+### Palindrome validator

-Please take a look at `palindrome.go` for coding solution.
+Please take a look at `palindrome.go` for the code.

-Assumed the question should be "ignoring case, spaces and special character" I also assumed that we only need to validate string written in alphanumeric writting system
+Assumed the question should be "ignoring case, spaces and special character".

+I also assumed that we only need to validate string written in alphanumeric writting system.

 Let's say the given string have n characters.

 - Time complexity: O(n/2)
 - Space complexity: O(n)

-2. Merge 2 arrays in sorted order
+### Merge 2 arrays in sorted order

-Please take a look at `sortedmerge.go` for coding solution This solution will sort 2 smaller arrays before merging Let's say sA is the size of the first array and sB is the size of second array
+Please take a look at `sortedmerge.go` for the code.

+This solution will sort 2 smaller arrays before merging.

+Let's say sA is the size of the first array and sB is the size of second array

 - Time complexity: O(sA log sA + sB log sB + sA + sB)